rakshit0960/Triweb-Learning/README.md

 ---

-- [NodeJS](./NodeJS/) : Node js runtime with Backend with Express and learn how to create APIs.
+- [NodeJS](./NodeJS/): Node js runtime with Backend with Express and learn how to create APIs.
 Here will get different concepts of Nodejs and basic programming.

 ---

-- [MongoDB](./MongoDB/) : mongoDB datatbase. different queries in mongoDB
+- [MongoDB](./MongoDB/) : mongoDB datatbase. different queries in MongoDB

 ---